-Gunfire heard at ex-Kyrgyz president’s home, police move in

-MOSCOW (AP) - Gunfire is being heard outside the residence of the former president of Kyrgyzstan as police move in to try to arrest him.
+Gunfire as special forces raid Kyrgyz ex-president’s home

+Local news reports said some people were wounded by weapons fired in the raid, including a journalist.
+The state security committee said only plastic bullets were fired.

-The Kyrgyz news site 24.kg said several people, including journalists, have been wounded in the Wednesday shooting in the village of Koi-Tash, about 20 kilometers (12 miles) south of the capital, Bishkek.
+Kyrgyzstan’s parliament in June rescinded the immunity that Atambayev had been accorded as a former president, opening him to potential prosecution.
+Since then, supporters have kept watch outside his residence in the village of Koi-Tash, 20 kilometers (12 miles) south of the capital Bishkek, in expectation of an attempt to arrest him.

-The Central Asian nation’s parliament in June rescinded the autonomy that Almazbek Atambayev was accorded as former president of the country.
-He is accused of a range of crimes including corruption and expropriation of property.
+He is accused of a range of crimes, including corruption and the expropriation of property.

-Atambayev, who was in office from 2011 to 2017, says the charges have been concocted by President Soorobai Jeenbekov, who was once his protégé.
+Atambayev, who was in office from 2011 to 2017, says the charges have been concocted by President Sooronbai Jeenbekov, who was once his protégé.

+The raid raises concerns about stability in Kyrgyzstan, which borders China and hosts a Russian military air base.

+Atambayev met with Russian President Vladimir Putin in July, suggesting that he enjoys Kremlin support.
+But Putin later said Russia was committed to working with Jeenbekov.

 Sign up for Daily Newsletters